 For Messrs.
-Dutronc and Schieler the annual cash incentive, representing 25% of the total target cash incentive for the year is based on 50% of the Corporate NEO Annual Cash Incentive percentage as calculated above and 50% on two equally weighted components specific to their respective business unit: (i) annual revenue performance relative to Plan for their respective business unit, and (ii) annual non-GAAP EOP performance relative to Plan for their respective business unit.
-The Business Unit NEO annual cash incentive percentage is calculated as follows:
+Schieler and Kirkpatrick the annual cash incentive, representing 25% of the total target cash incentive for the year is based on 50% of the Corporate NEO annual cash incentive percentage attainment as calculated above and 50% on two equally weighted components specific to their respective business unit: (i) annual revenue performance relative to Plan for their respective business unit, and (ii) annual non-GAAP EOP performance relative to Plan for their respective business unit.
+The Business Unit NEO annual cash incentive percentage attainment is calculated as follows:

-The annual cash incentive percentage for 2011 was 42% for Mr. Dutronc and 7% for Mr. Schieler.
+The annual cash incentive percentage for 2012 was 95% for Messrs.
+Schieler and Kirkpatrick.